VirabRoBots/TGStringBot/README.md

 <h3 align="center">
     ─「 Legal Disclaimer 」─
 </h3>

-Please Treat Your `APP_ID` and `API_HASH` With Care, And Ensure That They Do Not Fall Into Wrong Hands.
+Please Treat Your `APP ID` And `API HASH` With Care, And Ensure That They Do Not Fall Into Wrong Hands.

 **Telegram said**: __It is forbidden to pass this value to third parties__.